dspsandbox/AD9958-real-time-RF-source/README.md

 ## Introduction
 This **AD9958 real time RF source** repository consists of set of Python and C++ libraries for real-time control of a AD9958 direct digital synthesizer (DDS).
 The sythesizer has been successfully implemented in the group of Prof. Morgan Mitchell at [ICFO](www.ICFO.eu) for RF/uW state preparation and manipulation of a Rb 87 Bose Einstein Condensate.

+Python API documentation available under https://gkpau.github.io/AD9958-real-time-RF-source/.

 #### Operating principle
 The operation of this real-time RF source can be understood in 3 effective layers.
 The first one is a Python API designed to request tasks from the AD9958 in a coprehensive and user-friendly way.
 Behind the scenes, this layer converts the commands into adresses and values of registers on the AD9958.
 The sets of register addresses and values are forwarded (via serial communication) to the second layer: the chipKit Max 32.
-This microcntroller builds up a *function stack* which saves the requested commands/tasks and executes them sequentially on demmand.
+This microcntroller builds up a *functions stack* which saves the requested commands/tasks and executes them sequentially on demmand.
 Note that the sequential execution of the task is entirely performed by the microcontroller (exact timing) and can be triggered by an external TTL trigger.
 During most of the tasks, the microcontroller communicates over an SPI bus with the AD9958.
 This third and last effective layer corresponds to DDS itself, which changes the features of the generated RF acording to its internal registers set over SPI.

 #### Highlighted capabilities
 * Separate control of amplitude, phase and frequency of channel 0 (ch0) and channel 1 (ch1) of the AD9958.